 Colorado potato beetles are native insects that can decimate your potato crop.
+They are common garden pests throughout the United States.
 Here’s some ideas for dealing with a Colorado potato beetle infestation.

 Colorado Potato Beetle Infestation

 Meet public enemy #1, at least around here this month…the Colorado potato beetle.
 The picture I took above doesn’t give you an idea of the full extent of the damage these awful pests have done to my potatoes.
 Not only do they infest potatoes, they’re working their way back in the garden towards the tomatoes.
 I’m afraid to plant my eggplant seedlings; they’re still in small pots on my front porch, well away from the infested areas, and last year my eggplants were eaten down to skeletons in one night.